gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### Role-Based Authentication

 Role-Based Access Control (RBAC) is a strategy employed to govern user permissions in web applications.
 This method entails allotting particular roles to users and conferring permissions contingent on these roles.
-For example, access to specific pages within the application may be restricted to users with an 'admin' role.
+For example, access to specific pages within the application may be restricted to users with an 'editor' role.

 The provided code snippet showcases the creation of a higher-order component designed to verify whether the user's role aligns with the specified role before rendering a component.
 In cases where the roles don't correspond, the user is redirected to the home page.